Joe Biden Reverses Donald Trump's Pentagon Transgender Policy

-President Joe Biden on Monday reversed former President Donald Trump’s military transgender policy that required military recruits to serve in their biological gender.
+President Joe Biden in an executive order on Monday reversed former President Donald Trump’s military transgender policy that required military recruits to serve in their biological gender.

-Biden issued an executive order that said:
+The White House issued a fact sheet on the executive order that said:

 Simply put, transgender servicemembers will no longer be subject to the possibility of discharge or separation on the basis of gender identity; transgender servicemembers can serve in their gender when transition is complete and the gender marker in the Defense Enrollment Eligibility Reporting System (DEERS) is changed and transgender servicemembers should know that they are accepted throughout the US military.